ahabra/memoize/README.md

 ```

 You can also directly download the source form https://github.com/ahabra/memoizer and use it.
+Note that this library uses [Byte Buddy](https://bytebuddy.net) for byte code instrumentation.

 ## Usage
 Let's see how the same `readAuthorizationFromDb()` will look with the Tek271 Memoizer: